Inverse problem: Tools to overcome the second difficulty

 where $\| \cdot \|$ is the Euclidean norm (it will be the $L^2$ norm when the measurements are functions instead of samples) of the residuals.
 This approach amounts to making use of ordinary least squares, an approach widely used in statistics.
 However, the Euclidean norm is known to be very sensitive to outliers: to avoid this difficulty we may think of using other distances, for instance the $L^1$ norm, in replacement of the $L^2$ norm.

 Bayesian approach

 Very similar to the least-squares approach is the probabilistic approach: If we know the statistics of the noise that contaminates the data, we can think of seeking the most likely model m, which is the model that matches the maximum likelihood criterion.
 If the noise is Gaussian, the maximum likelihood criterion appears as a least-squares criterion, the Euclidean scalar product in data space being replaced by a scalar product involving the co-variance of the noise.
 Also, should prior information on model parameters be available, we could think of using Bayesian inference to formulate the solution of the inverse problem.
-This approach is described in detail in Tarantola's book.
+This approach is described in detail in Tarantola's book..
+The Bayesian approach to inverse problems often uses a Gaussian process to model the solution of the differential equations (without necessarily linearizing them) and emulates (or trains) the mechanistic system to subsequently act as a prior for estimation (or calibration).